swaits/typst-collection/glossy/README.md

   now counts towards the first use of a term.
 - **Breaking**: When multiple conflicting modes are supplied (like 'short' and 'long'), glossy now throws an error (with a clear message).
+- **Breaking**: When an unrecognized modifier is supplied with the term, glossy will now panic instead of ignoring the modifier.